 This was a lesson that I learned very quickly as I took a vested interest in the stock market, and when I transitioned from a salaried employee to starting a consulting company.
 I’ll be very honest here.
 Up until a few years ago, I had always assumed the mindset that I got to determine what I was worth in terms of compensation for the value I provide through my work.
 In the back of my head, I’d always repeat phrases like “You’d have to hire 2 different people to cover the skillset that I bring to the table,” or “I’m worth x amount because I’ve already paid back my salary in terms of new revenue generated for the company.”
 These beliefs were never rooted in self-entitlement as you’d typically expect from gen-Y. No – instead, they came from strong sense of inner self confidence, that I was always able to deliver and exceed expectations.
 This was because nobody could set a higher expectation than the one I put on myself.
 Now, there’s a right way and a wrong way to handle ensuring you’re fairly compensated for the value you bring to the table.
-However, when you work for yourself, the right way doesn’t come in the form of a structured process or review.
+However, when you work for yourself, the right way doesn’t come in the form of a structured process or review, you need to learn to manage your time and do what’s important, for example doing your training at home with an amazon pilates ball so you have more time to other productive tasks.
 You must take matters into your own hands.
 Here’s how.

 If you provide a service like I do, it can be difficult to figure out where you should set your price, especially if you’re just starting out.
 That said, there’s one overarching concept that’s starting to garner more attention, and that is,